sighupio/furyctl/.github/pull_request_template.md

 If there's an existing issue for your change, please link to it below inserting a link or the issue number.

-If there's _not_ an existing issue, please open one first if the problem you are solving needs to be clearly identified, for example is an error message that other users could get and google it.
+If there's _not_ an existing issue, please open one first if the problem you are solving needs to be clearly identified, for example, an error message that other users could get and search for online.
 -->
 Closes: